larswik/MVD-Infra-Test-Instructions/E1a-ARSE/ALSE/README.md

 ## Summary

-This is the test instruction for TC 1a1 Alignment Infra specific things: super elevation.
+This is the test instruction for IFC4x3_AbRV-E1a-ALSE - Alignment Superelevation & Width.

 The test instruction includes: